 5. How do you melt chocolate without a microwave?

-A double boiler is an excellent alternative for melting chocolate.
-Simply place a heat-safe bowl over a pot of simmering water, stirring until the chocolate is melted and smooth.
+Use a double boiler.
+Place a heat-safe bowl over a pot of simmering water and stir until chocolate is smooth.

 Conclusion